EbookFoundation/thoth-wiki/Home.md

 ## Citation Indexes/Discovery Platforms

+Citation Indexes and Discovery Platforms are commercial search engines built on top of specific publication databases tailored toward researches.

 * [[ScienceOpen]]
 * [[Scopus]]
 * [[Web of Science]]

 * [[Hathi Trust Digital Library]]

+The discovery platform of EBSCO is linked to its [[EBSCO ebooks]] service.

 ## Publishing Platforms